College athletes honored with award for overcoming adversity - WHIZ News

 Two other nominees will be recognized Wednesday: Sam Kramer, a senior point guard for Fairfield University’s women’s basketball team; and Eli Thomas, a senior and a former member of the University of Connecticut football team.

-Kramer’s father died in December 2018 from a rare immune disease that led to non-Hodgkin’s T-cell lymphoma.
+Kramer’s father died in December 2018 from a rare immune disease that led to non-Hodgkin T-cell lymphoma.
 She played the rest of that season and is a captain for the Stags this season.

 Thomas had a stroke before a weightlifting session in October 2018.
 He returned to the team after extensive rehabilitation and had to learn to speak again.
 He was not cleared to compete but was named a team captain.
 He won the team’s Alumni Award, presented to a senior who is considered the ultimate team player.